 Braised Butter Beans with Sumac and Herbs

 Fall has entered the chat: and let’s welcome these braised butter beans with sumac and herbs!
 The most epic butter beans recipe.
 Truly a symphony of ingredients all tossed together with assorted herbs, and served on crusty bread.
-Serve either like that, or as a side dish with a main.
+Serve either as is, or as a side dish with a main or sides such as salads, grains or main proteins.
 But, I’m definitely eating this for dinner!
+If you’d like to add protein to this recipe to make this a main dish, shrimp and chicken would work perfectly here!
+Even sautéing with some bacon to start as well.

 Braised Butter Beans with Sumac and Herbs